avannus/JID-2327-RecycleMates/README.md

 ### Prerequisites

+To run the app, you can install the runtime requirements listed above.
+We highly recommend installing Homebrew for MacOS, and the links provided assume that you use brew.
+Once you have Homebrew installed, you can use it to install Node.js and MongoDB 6.

-Before you begin, you must have Node.js installed on your computer.
-To check if you have Node.js installed, open your terminal and run the command: `node -v`
+If you want to check if you have Node.js installed, open your terminal and run the command: `node -v`

 If you get an error message, download Node.js from the official website at https://nodejs.org/en.